 The Malaysian government generally mandates fixed prices for (a) sales of formulated unleaded gasoline fuel with an octane index of 95 ("Mogas 95"), (b) diesel sales to retail customers, as well as to the commercial transportation and fisheries sectors, and (c) LPG sales to retail customers, to ensure that increases in international crude oil prices are not borne fully by consumers of such products in Malaysia.
 Subject to a quota, the Malaysian government subsidizes sales of these products using a formula known as the automatic pricing mechanism ("APM").
 A subsidy is payable to the seller pursuant to the APM if the mandated price of the relevant product is less than the total built-up cost (as described below) of such product.
-Conversely, a duty is payable by the seller if the mandated price of the relevant product exceeds the total built-up cost of such product.
+Conversely, a duty is payable by the seller if the mandated price of the relevant product.